MONETARY POLICY | CENTRAL BANKING NOTES

 CONTRACTIONARY MONETARY POLICY

 An economy’s money supply should be reduced as a result of a contractionary monetary policy.
 Increased reserve requirements for banks, bond sales, and higher interest rates are all ways to do this.
-When a government seeks to suppress inflation, they use a contractionary policy.
+When a government seeks to suppress inflation, it uses a contractionary policy.

 TOOLS FOR MONETARY POLICY